jenkinsci/alibabacloud-ecs-plugin/README.md

 ![](docs/images/jenkins_configure_instance_count.png)

 ### 4.15 Configure "Init Script" **-Optional** <a id="configureInitScript"></a>

 Init script is the shell script to be run on the newly launched follower node instance, before Jenkins starts launching a follower node.
 This is also a good place to install additional packages that you need for your builds and tests.

 ### 4.16 Configure "Labels" **-Optional** <a id="configureLabels"></a>

 ### 4.17 Configure "Remote FS root" **-Optional** <a id="remoteFSRoot"></a>

+### 4.18 Configure "Remote user"" **-Optional** <a id="remoteAdmin"></a>

 ### 4.18 Configure "System Disk Category" **-Optional** <a id="systemDiskCategory"></a>

 ### 4.19 Configure "System Disk Size" **-Optional** <a id="systemDiskSize"></a>

 ### 4.20 Configure "Assign Public Ip" <a id="publicIp"></a>

 Whether to set the public network ip

 ## STEP 4: Provision Nodes <a id="provisionNodes"></a>

 * After saving successfully, enter new nodes to add nodes.
 The initialization status is as follows:

 ![](docs/images/jenkins.nodes.png)